WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 properties of the handler.
 Handler descriptions are semi-static in that they do not change on a call by call basis.
 They change only when some kind of significant configuration change happens.
-For example, if an SBC receives an upgrrade to support a new codec, its handler description would change.
+For example, if an SBC receives an upgrade to support a new codec, its handler description would change.
 Consequently, handler descriptions are expected to change perhaps a few times a year.